 What do you think of personality tests?
-I am a fan of those and I’ve done quite a few of them for fun.
+I am a fan of them and I’ve done quite a few for fun.
 If you like them too and you’re a creative, then you’ll love this fun and simple test Adobe has just released.
 Through a series of slightly abstract questions, you’ll get to reveal what kind of a creative you are.
 Ready?

 Photography is a wonderfully dynamic form of expression.
 It is technical, artistic, timeless, evolved.
 We are in a phase in the industry where cameras and lenses are being designed to take images of mind-blowing quality.
 They are getting sharper and producing better color than ever before.
 Autofocus systems are to a point where you can tell the camera which eye to track.
 The focus of the industry has undoubtedly shifted toward technical perfection.